jhunziker/FROGS/readme.txt

 sincinterpol.m: Function that performs sinc-interpolation.
 Used to reconstruct the subsampled frequency vector of the modeled GPR response in the frequency domain.

-trace_ES.txt: GPR-trace created with the CGFFT code.
+trace_ES.txt: GPR-trace created with the semi-analytical code.
 Used to validate FROGS.